stuycs-gh-classrooms/nextdw-cw02-gravity-template/README.md

 YOUR ANSWER HERE

 ## Task 1: Mutual Attraction
 In `GravityCW.pde` there is an array of `Orb` objects called `Orb`.
-This task is meant to be used in conjunction with the `randomSetup()` method, which you can run by pressing `r`.
+This task is meant to be used in conjunction with the `resetRadom()` method, which you can run by pressing `r`.
 You can toggle mutual attraction mode on/off by pressing `m` When Mutual Attraction is on, then every orb should exert a gravitational force on every other orb.
 In order to do this, you need to do 2 things:
   1. Modify `draw()` in `GravityCW.pde` so that each orb in `orbs` exerts gravity on all other orbs.
   2. Modify `getGravity()` in `Orb.pde` so that an orb does not exert gravity on itself.

 ## Task 2: Earth Gravity
-This task is meant to be used in conjunction with the `horizontalSetup()` method, which you can run by pressing `h`.
+This task is meant to be used in conjunction with the `resetHorizontal()` method, which you can run by pressing `h`.
 You can toggle earth gravity mode on/off by pressing `e`.
 When Earth Gravity is on, each orb in the array should each orb should feel a downward gravity force similar to how the earth's gravity pulls on all objects on earth.

 ### Question 0:
 In the real world, why are all objects on (or near) the earth pulled down?